-The body of the prospectus goes into detail about the proposed research and answers three broad questions.
+The body of the prospectus goes into detail about the proposed research and answers the three broad questions listed below.

-Can the project be done?
-This is a question about sources, their nature, their accessibility, and how they will be used.
-The prospectus should address the following in sufficient detail for your committee to understand how you propose to proceed, using what sources:
+This is a question about sources—their nature, their accessibility and how they will be used.
+The prospectus should address the following in sufficient detail for your committee to understand how you propose to proceed and with what sources:

 - What are your sources?
 What kinds of evidence will you use?
 Are your sources accessible?
 Explain how your sources are adequate for completing the proposed research.
 Discuss any anticipated gaps in the sources or difficulties in using the sources.

 - What is your framework of inquiry and analysis?
-What theories or assumptions or both will organize your research processs and your interpretation of your sources?
+What theories or assumptions or both will organize your research process and your interpretation of your sources?

 - How will you organize your findings?
 Include a tentative chapter outline and a rationale for that outline.

-Is it worth doing?
 What specific scholarly audience(s) are you addressing?
-What is the significance of the project: does it break new ground?
-Fill in a gap in the existing scholarly literature?
-Revise a previous interpretation?
-Or build and elaborate on previous interpretations?
+What is the significance of the project?
+Does it break new ground, fill in a gap in the existing scholarly literature, revise a previous interpretation or build and elaborate on previous interpretations?
 Include a brief review of the appropriate scholarly literature.
 Specify the particular scholarly contribution you hope to make to that literature.

-What is the relationship of the proposed research to scholarship in American Studies?
-Your dissertation will be directed by a member of the American Studies faculty and categorized as a dissertation in American Studies in Dissertation Abstracts.
-It is important that you be able to place your work within a context of previous American Studies scholarship and to be able to say how your research meets the aims of the field.
+our dissertation will be directed by a member of the American studies faculty and categorized as a dissertation in American studies in Dissertation Abstracts.
+It is important that you be able to place your work within the context of previous American studies scholarship and to be able to say how your research meets the aims of the field.